Halifax Lifetime ISA

 Am I too old to open a Lifetime ISA?

-You must be between ages 18 to 39 to open a Lifetime ISA, but you can keep topping up an existing one until age 50.
+To open a lifetime ISA, you must be between 18 and 39, but you can keep topping up an existing one until you are 50.

 Can my parents contribute to my Lifetime ISA?